yandthj/HPC/docs/Documentation/Systems/Gila/filesystem.md

 ## Scratch Storage: /scratch/username and /scratch/username/jobid

-For users who also have Kestrel allocations, please be aware that scratch space on Gila behaves differently, so adjustments to job scripts may be necessary.

 The scratch filesystem on Gila compute node is a 79TB spinning disk Ceph filesystem, and is accessible from login and compute nodes.
 The default writable path for scratch use is `/scratch/<username>`.

 ## Temporary space: $TMPDIR